-Global Reach Technology EMEA Limited is a company incorporated and registered in England and Wales with company number 11104294 with its registered office at Craven House, 121 Kingsway, London, WC2B 6PA.
+Global Reach Technology EMEA Limited is a company incorporated and registered in England and Wales with company number 11104294 with its registered office at 110 Cannon Street, London, EC4N 6EU.

 For the purpose of data protection laws in the UK, Global Reach Technology EMEA Limited is the data controller and is therefore responsible for your personal data.

 Personal data means any information about an individual from which that person can be identified.
 It does not include data where your identity has been removed or which not associated with or linked to your personal data (anonymous data).

 We may collect, use, store and transfer the following kinds of personal data about you: